Space for Earthlings

 - •‘Earthling’ industrial sectors face shared day-to-day challenges of running organizations, maintaining employees, sustaining supply chains, and a myriad of other executive priorities.

 The Space industry is expanding beyond exploration.
 From logistics to agriculture, communications to risk management, business activities on Earth will be increasingly influenced by activities occurring in Space.
-This nine-part series is a guide for business leaders in traditional industries who want to understand how Space capabilities are reshaping the competitive landscape — and what it means for their organizations.
+This Enhanced & Expanded edition features interactive frameworks, a self-assessment tool, updated 2026 data, and deep cross-references — a guide for business leaders in traditional industries who want to understand how Space capabilities are reshaping the competitive landscape.

 Foundation